MUSA-Project/MMT_Annotations/README.md

-#MMT_Connector_Annotations#
+#MMTAnnotations#

 This project defines a set of Java annotations that allows to monitor status of a Java class, a method, or a field of a class.

-For example, add `@Monitor` annotation before a method declaration to report the method status (when it is called, returned values, etc) to MMT_Server.
+For example, add `@Monitor` annotation before a method declaration to report the method status (when it is called, returned values, etc).

-The reports can be output to the standard output or sent to MMT_Server via using [MMT_Connector](https://github.com/hn-nguyen/MMT_Connector).
+The reports can be output to the standard output or sent to MMTServer by using [MMTConnector](https://github.com/hn-nguyen/MMT_Connector).

 **Requirements**